walmsles/serverless-observability/README.md

 ### AWS BILL WARNING !!!

-The performance test will run over 33 minutes and will cause your AWS account to accrue charges of approximately $10.00 USD for each performance run.
+The performance test will run over 33 minutes and may cause your AWS account to accrue charges but is unlikely.
+The expected lambda invocation count is approx. 17,000.